Kosmokleaner/RapidPicoC/README.md

 <img width="507" height="132" alt="puttyText" src="https://github.com/user-attachments/assets/9582c295-363f-4874-8e2f-24e1f6ad407f" />

-## Why Raspberry Pi Pico 2
+## Why Raspberry Pi Pico 2 W

 The ~7$ hardware features a ARM(2-core) and RISC-V(2-core) at 150 MHz, 520KB SRAM and 4MB Flash memory.
 It's tiny and low power which means you can use USB or a battery and no need for a fan.
-You can get the Wifi + Bluetooth variant.
+You can get the Wifi + Bluetooth variant (W) which I did but mind the code to address the LED needs minor adjustment.
 You start programming with Python and play with cheap attachable custom hardware (displays, sound in/out, buttons, motors, sensors).
 If you need more performance you can program in C/C++ or assembly.
 No OS (it's a Micro controller, no Micro processor) or other services make the performance very stable.
 Simple coprocessors can be used for custom tasks e.g. output 15bit color to a VG display.
 The older Pico 1 specs are a bit lower but suitable for most use cases.

 ## Hardware and Software requirements